KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Styling-Article.md

 In KeyboardKit, a ``KeyboardStyleService`` can provide dynamic styles for different parts of a keyboard.
 Unlike static styles, a style service can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc.

 KeyboardKit injects a ``KeyboardStyle/StandardStyleService`` into ``KeyboardInputViewController/services`` when the keyboard is launched.
 You can replace it at any time, as described further down.

+> Info: KeyboardKit 9.5 introduced a new style builder-based  ``SwiftUICore/View/keyboardButtonStyle(builder:)`` view modifier that will replace the entire service concept in the next major version, if it proves to be easier to use than services.